MuharemagiC/huddle-landing-page-with-a-single-introductory-section/README.md

 ### What I learned

-In this project I improved my css and html
+In this project I improved my css and html skills.

 ### Continued development